-The Psychology Department piloted an approach in 2021 for students to provide service to the department as a component of their stipends/tuitions waivers offered by the psychology department which was fairly successful and fully implemented.
-Student provide approximately 6 hours of service as a teaching assistant, research assistant, clinic assistant, DCT assistant, etc. If classes and other required duties prohibit this service, the student can apply for a waiver for that academic year (must be applied for each year it is needed).
+The Psychology Department piloted an approach in 2021 for students to provide service to the department as a component of their stipends/tuition waivers offered by the psychology department which was fairly successful and fully implemented.
+Students provide approximately 6 hours of service as teaching assistants, research assistants, clinic assistant, DCT assistant, etc. If classes and other required duties prohibit this service, the student can apply for a waiver for that academic year (must be applied for each year it is needed).